HarryYu02/HarryYu02/README.md

 ### Hi there, I'm Harry Yu! 👋
-Welcome to my GitHub profile where I store all sorts of programming projects (and steal storage from GitHub to store my files), click around, I hope it will be a mildly amusing experience for you (I call it managing expectation).
+Welcome to my GitHub profile where I store all sorts of programming projects (and steal storage from GitHub to store my files), click around and enjoy.

 ### Journey 📜
 Started off with Racket (yeah, who need loops when you have recursion), graduated to C to learn about how the memory actually works, and then Python for a bit of everything.
 Nowadays, I'm working with TypeScript and React for web development because ~~they are popular~~ of the great community.